-Tribal art > African mask > Chokwe mask
+Tribal art > African mask > Tschokwe Mask

 Watch the video

-Always worn by higher-ranking initiates, these female masks were often adorned with buttons and accessories of European origin.
+Always worn by senior-grade insiders, these women's masks were often embalmed with buttons and accessories of European origin.
 Pointed teeth were once a criterion for beauty.

-These masks were mainly worn during initiation ceremonies of passage to adulthood, marking among other things the end of the privileged bond between a son and his mother.
-The checkerboard scarifications on the cheeks, here discrete crosses, refer to the mother's grief.
+These masks were mainly worn during the initiation ceremonies of passage to the adult state, marking among other things the end of the privileged bond between a son and his mother.
+The checkered scarifications on the cheeks refer to the mother's grief.
 A wicker frame, concealed by the numerous strings depicting the braids forms a dense headdress. (source: Chokwe, B. Wastiau)

 This item is sold with its certificate of authenticity